Echo7394/LMTool/README.md

 1. Download all files and save to a directory of your choice.

-2. Open a terminal in the same directory as the install.sh file
+2. Open a terminal in the same directory as the install.sh and lmtool.py file

 3. run ```sudo chmod +x install.sh```
 4. then ```./install.sh```